Japan, U.S. say made significant trade progress before summit

 Amari told reporters the long-running bilateral talks had made enough progress to be welcomed at a summit on April 28 between Prime Minister Shinzo Abe and President Barack Obama -- the goal he had declared for the ministerial talks.

 "The negotiations are at the final stage," Amari said.
-"We will continue to make utmost efforts toward an early agreement, maximizing our national interests."
+"We will continue to make utmost efforts toward an early agreement, maximising our national interests."

 Progress in the talks begun at the working level last week adds momentum to multilateral efforts toward a free-trade pact, Froman said.
 A bilateral deal is considered vital to a long-delayed deal in the Trans-Pacific Partnership (TPP) trade pact, as their economies account for 80 percent of the 12-nation group.